What is a Tenants in Common Agreement?

 In most cases, a conveyancer will recommend a declaration of trust being set up alongside a Tenants in Common agreement.
 A declaration of trust is a document that sets out the rights of owners individually and collectively.

-Declaration of trusts can be very simple or wide ranging depending on the owners needs and circumstances.
+Declarations of trust can be very simple or wide-ranging depending on the owners’ needs and circumstances.

 For example, a common clause added to a trust is that existing owners have the right of first refusal on any portion of the property being sold.